UFGraphFR: Graph Federation Recommendation System based on User Text description features: Experiment

 \subsection{Ablation experiment (Q2)}

-Table \ref{tab:ablation_study_all} presents the results of ablation experiments on the UFGraphFR model, aiming to evaluate the contribution of two key modules of the model - the Transformer module and the Joint Embedding module - to the recommendation performance under different datasets (MovieLens-100K, MovieLens-1M, Lastfm-2K, HetRec2011). ) module - the Transformer module and the Joint Embedding (JE) module - contribute to the recommendation performance under different datasets (MovieLens-100K, MovieLens-1M, Lastfm-2K, HetRec2011).
+Table \ref{tab:ablation_study_all} presents the results of ablation experiments on the UFGraphFR model, aiming to evaluate the contribution of two key modules of the model the Transformer module and the Joint Embedding module to the recommendation performance under different datasets (MovieLens-100K, MovieLens-1M, Lastfm-2K, HetRec2011).
 The table reports the performance of each configuration on both HR@10 and NDCG@10 metrics while giving the improvement values compared to the baseline model GPFedRec.

-As shown in Figure \ref{client_model}, in our experiments, the model that removes the Sequence Modeling module (UFGraphFR-nT) removes the Transformer block layer on the right side; the model that removes the Joint Embedding module (UFGraphFR -nJ) removes the left side of the Joint Embedding is replaced with a normal Embedding layer.
-Therefore, the model that removes both modules (UFGraphFR-nB) is to implement both of the above implementations simultaneously.
-However, compared with the baseline model GPFedRec\cite{zhang_gpfedrec_2024}, it still has an additional UserMLP layer for further learning user preferences.
+In our ablation studies, for UFGraphFR-nT, we remove the Transformer block on the client side.
+For UFGraphFR-nJ, we replace the Joint Embedding layer with a standard user embedding layer.
+UFGraphFR-nB implements both modifications.
+Notably, compared to the baseline GPFedRec \cite{zhang_gpfedrec_2024}, even UFGraphFR-nB retains an additional UserMLP layer for user preference refinement.